NeurodataWithoutBorders/api-python/README.md

 ## 3. Using the API.

 See the scripts in examples/create_scripts directory for examples of using the API to create NWB files.
-See scripts in examples/utility_scripts directory for examples showing other functionality of the API and included tools.
-This includes:
+See scripts in examples/utility_scripts directory for examples showing other functionality of the API and associated tools.
+These includes:

 * *Validate an NWB file:*